null

 Abrasive Materials

-Just like most other abrasives, sanding discs have a variety of different abrasive materials to choose from.
-The abrasive materials are the grains embedded in the disc that do the actual grinding.
+The abrasive materials are the sharp grains embedded in the disc that do the actual grinding.
 The different abrasive grains have varying properties that each have their pros and cons.
 The most common abrasive materials used in sanding discs include aluminum oxide, zirconia alumina, ceramic, and silicon carbide.
+Then there is non-woven, which has its own pros and cons.

 Aluminum Oxide: